dart-lang/pub/doc/repository-spec-v2.md

 }
 ```

-This can be used to forbid git-dependencies in published packages, limit the
+This can be used to forbid git dependencies in published packages, limit the
-archive size, or enforce any other repository specific constraints.
+archive size, or enforce any other repository-specific constraints.

 This upload flow allows for archives to be uploaded directly to a signed POST
 URL for [S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/HTTPPOSTExamples.html),
 [GCS](https://cloud.google.com/storage/docs/xml-api/post-object-forms) or
 similar blob storage service.
 Both the
-`<multipart-upload-url>` and `<finalize-upload-url>` is allowed to contain
+`<multipart-upload-url>` and `<finalize-upload-url>` are allowed to contain
 query-string parameters, and both of these URLs need only be temporary.